Building Permit Instructions

-- Click on Building Permit Instructions COVID-19 for building permits during the coronavirus emergency response.
+- Click on Building Permit Instructions for building permits.

 - Provide two complete sets of plans and specifications or proper drawings (blue line, photocopies or otherwise indelible).
 Swimming pools require an engineered manufacturer’s specification sheet.
 Fill out the Building Permit Application in ink and completely.